Civic Internet

 These economic platforms might also acquire stakes in the economy; ownership that benefits community participants instead of corporate shareholders.
 For example, there could be economic platforms that acquire intellectual property, such as patents for medicine, technology or disease resistant plants.
 There could be economic platforms that aggregate individual savings to acquire large blocks of shares sufficient to impact corporate governance.
 There could even be economic platforms that provide employment support and economic buffers to unemployed and lower-income community members.

 What makes this vision viable is the enormous power of personal consumption, which represents about two-thirds of economic activity.
-By redirecting a portion of these expenditures society might transform the way economic decisions are made.
+By redirecting a portion of these expenditures through the Civic Internet, society might transform the way economic decisions are made.
 For example, consider that the average household income is approximately $75,000/year.
 If only 10% of household consumption were directed through a Civic Internet, say for things such as telecommunications services, insurance and household items, each one-million participating households would direct over $7.5 billion in consumption through this channel.
 As there are over 120 million households in the US, the combined potential buying power is huge.
 Here’s how it might work.

 Products sold through the community will each include some amount of Community Benefits.
 Community Benefits are the portion of product purchases that are retained by the Civic Internet.
 These benefits represent the incremental value captured by the scale and influence of the community.
 When consumers make purchases they may retain or assign these benefits.
 Assignments might be made to political campaigns or non-profits, as well as other individuals, saving accounts, online payments, or retained by participants.
 Part of each benefit would revert to the community to fund its activities.